gschmutz/stream-processing-workshop/04c-stream-data-integration-with-elasticsearch/README.md

-# Storing Tweets into Elasticsearch using Kafka Connect
+# Storing Wikipedia Recent Changes into Elasticsearch using Kafka Connect

 In this workshop we will see how we can use Kafka Connect to move data from a Kafka topic to an [Elasticserach NoSQL datastore](https://www.elastic.co/products/elastic-stack).

 We will implement it using Kafka Connect and use Kibana for the visualization of the data.

-In order to do this workshop, you will have to first finish [Data Ingestion with Kafka Connect](../04c-twitter-data-ingestion-with-kafka-connect/README.md).
+In order to do this workshop, you will have to first finish [Data Ingestion with Kafka Connect](../04b-wikipedia-data-ingestion-with-kafka-connect/README.md).
 This workshop will only work with the Kafka Connect solution on the input side, and not with the NiFi and/or StreamSets solution.

 ## Configure the Elasticsearch Connector